aaronahmid/RobotArm/README.md

 ## How to install

-> the current versions only runs on Ubuntu-20.04+
+> The current versions only run on Ubuntu-20.04+

 - download latest release
 - install with pip